 Domestic violence can be physical or psychological, and it can affect anyone of any age, gender, race or sexual orientation.
 Alongside the physical and emotional toll, there is a significant economic impact.
 Loss of income, absenteeism and a fall in productivity financially impacts individuals and their families as well as society at large.
 Yet despite these human and societal costs, domestic violence often goes unreported due to fear and stigma.

-To mark International Women’s Day in March 2021 we offered open access to our policy to other businesses and organisations.
+, we offered open access to our policy to other businesses and organisations.
 Our Chief Brand Officer and Chief Diversity & Inclusion Officer, Aline Santos, also hosted a LinkedIn live event with the founder of the #MeToo movement, Tarana Burke.
 The event saw the launch of #Unmute, a campaign urging action to end the silence on domestic violence.

 The Fund is one of the latest steps we’ve taken to promote change through policies, programmes and advocacy for industry-wide action.

 Women make up half of Assam’s 6 million-strong tea workforce and perform the crucial, labour-intensive task of plucking tea leaves.
 But they are too often subjected to violence and further denied their rights by inadequate, or non-existent, grievance mechanisms and safe spaces.
 At the same time, men dominate the better-paid clerical and managerial positions in the plantations, with promotional opportunities denied to women.
 We set up a partnership to address this violence.

 Working with unions